getodk/docs/briefcase-forms.rst

 - Select Aggregate 0.9.x or Aggregate 1.0 in the :guilabel:`pull data from` drop-down.
 - Enter the url of your ODK Aggregate server in :guilabel:`url` option.
 For instance `https://proj1.appspot.com` and click on connect.
 - You can either leave the username blank if the anonymousUser is granted Data Viewer permissions, or specify an ODK Aggregate user (Account Type 'ODK') that has been granted Data Viewer permissions.
 - A list of forms will be displayed.
-Select the ones you want to pull and click on :guilabel:`pull` button at the bottom of window.The forms will be pulled to ODK Briefcase Storage on your local system.
+Select the ones you want to pull and click on :guilabel:`pull` button at the bottom of window.
+The forms will be pulled to ODK Briefcase Storage on your local system.

 .. warning::